idebtor/JoyJava/Generics.md

 Consider these two statements:
 ```
-List<String> strLst = new ArrayList<String>();   // 1
+List<String> strLst = new ArrayList<>();         // 1
 List<Object> objLst = strList;                   // 2 - Compilation Error
 ```
-ine 2 generates a compilation error.
+Line 2 generates a compilation error.
 But if line 2 succeeds and some arbitrary objects are added into objLst, strLst will get "corrupted" and no longer contains only Strings. (objLst and strLst have the same reference.)

 Because of the above, suppose we want to write a method called printList(List<.>) to print the elements of a List.
 If we define the method as printList(List<Object> lst), then it can only accept an argument of List<object>, but not List<String> or List<Integer>.
 For example,